 In the beginning there was nothing (Nun).
 A mound of earth rose from Nun and upon it Atum created himself.
 He spat Shu (air) and Tefnut (moisture) from his mouth.
 Atum’s two offspring became separated from him and lost in the dark nothingness, so Atum sent his “Eye” to look for them (a precursor to the “Eye of Ra”, an epithet given to many deities at different times).
 When they were found, he named Shu as “life” and Tefnut as “order” and entwined them together.

-However, his creative nature has two sides.
+His creative nature has two sides.
 In the Book of the Dead, Atum tells Osiris that he will eventually destroy the world, submerging everything back into the primal waters (Nun), which were all that existed at the beginning of time.
-In this nonexistence, Atum and Osiris will survive in the form of serpents.
+In this nonexistence, Atum and Osiris would survive in the form of serpents.

 Atum, Ra, Horakhty and Khepri made up the different aspects of the sun.
 Atum was the setting sun which travelled through the underworld every night.
 He was also linked with solar theology, as the self-developing scarab who represented the newly created sun.
-As a result he is combined with Ra (the rising sun) in both the Pyramid and Coffin Texts as Re-Atum he who “emerges from the eastern horizon” and “rests in the western horizon”.
-In other words as Re-Atum he died every night at dusk before resurrecting himself at dawn.
-The combined with the ruler of the gods.
+As a result, he is combined with Ra (the rising sun) in both the Pyramid and Coffin Texts as Re-Atum he who “emerges from the eastern horizon” and “rests in the western horizon”.
+In other words, as Re-Atum he died every night at dusk before resurrecting himself at dawn.
 In this form, Atum also symbolized the setting sun and its journey through the underworld to its rising in the east.

 Texts in the New Kingdom tombs of the Valley of the Kings near Thebes depict Atum as an aged, ram-headed man who supervises the punishment of evildoers and the enemies of the sun god.
 He also repels some of the evil forces in the netherworld such as the serpents Nehebu-Kau and Apep (Apophis).
 He also provided protection to all good people, ensuring their safe passage past the Lake of Fire where there lurks a deadly dog-headed god who lives by swallowing souls and snatching hearts.